Tears (Sabrina Carpenter song): Composition

 "Tears" is a pop, disco-pop, disco-R&B, nu-disco, and disco track with influence from Donna Summer and Baccara's "Yes Sir, I Can Boogie" (1977).
-Carpenter sings about being unexpectedly turned on by a man's polite behavior, more by his manners than his actual words.
+Carpenter sings about being turned on by a man's polite behavior, more by his manners than his actual words.
 In the chorus, she makes it clear that these subtle gestures are enough to bring her to climax.

 Commercial performance

 In the United Kingdom, "Tears" debuted at number three on the UK Singles Chart dated September 5, 2025, as the week's highest new entry.
 With other Man's Best Friend tracks "Manchild" and "My Man on Willpower" occupying positions in the top ten, at numbers four and seven respectively, Carpenter charted three singles in the UK top ten simultaneously for the second time in her career.
 The song also debuted at number three on the Billboard Hot 100 chart, making it Carpenter's fifth top 10 single, as well as debuting in the top 40 of the Billboard Adult Pop Airplay and Pop Airplay charts.